denten-books/plain-text/0-chapter.md

 archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 The articulation of higher-level abstractions cannot attain its full expressive potential without a thick description of their lower-level base particulates.
-I encourage the reader to encounter the immediate context of reading (and writing) anew.
-Throughout, I will connect habituated intuitions of the mind with such knowledge "at hand" and "fingertip knowledge."
+Throughout, readers will be encouraged to encounter the immediate context of their reading anew: to put down the book, to lean away from the screen, and too look at these objects with strange eyes.
+In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.

 In this approach to "doing" theory, *Plain Text* joins the experimental and material "turns" steering the academy toward critical practice, especially in